Arduino compatible board with the ATMEGA328P microcontroller

 Connecting the Arduino to a computer

-1. Connect the Arduino to your computer using the USB cable provided.
+Connect the Arduino to your computer using a USB cable.

 Installing Arduino Libraries